-- 13. Using the listing prepared by management randomly select 5 cards (or all cards if less than 5) that were used during the calendar year.
-Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and: - a) Observe there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder.
+B. Procedure: Using the listing prepared by management randomly select 5 cards (or all cards if less than 5) that were used during the calendar year.
+Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and:

-b) Observe that finance charges and late fees were not assessed on the selected statements.
+- i.
+Observe there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder. - ii.
+Observe that finance charges and late fees were not assessed on the selected statements.

-Upon applying the agreed-upon procedures above, we noted that credit card statements show no evidence of written review or approval.
-We also noted that three out of the five statements had finance charges or late fees.
+Results: Upon applying the agreed-upon procedures above, we noted that the credit card statements were reviewed and approved by the authorized card holder.
+We also noted that the fuel card invoices reflected no evidence of written review or approval.

-Management will implement a policy for reviewing credit card statements by someone other than the cardholders prior to being paid.
+Management's Response: Management will implement a policy for reviewing credit card statements by someone other than the cardholders prior to being paid.
 Credit cards will be paid timely to prevent incurring finance charges.

-- 14. Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement and obtain supporting documentation for the transactions.
+- C. Procedure: Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement and obtain supporting documentation for the transactions.
 For missing receipts, the practitioner should describe the nature of the transaction and note whether management had a compensating control to address missing receipts, such as a "missing receipt statement" that is subject to increased scrutiny.
-For each transaction, observe it is supported by: - a) An original itemized receipt that identifies precisely what was purchased, - b) Written documentation of the business/public purpose, - c) Documentation of the individuals participating in meals (for meals charges only)
+For each transaction, observe it is supported by: - i.
+An original itemized receipt that identifies precisely what was purchased, - ii.
+Written documentation of the business/public purpose, - iii.
+Documentation of the individuals participating in meals (for meals charges only)

-No findings noted as a result of applying the above agreed-upon procedures.
+Results: No findings noted as a result of applying the above agreed-upon procedures.

-Travel and Travel-Related Expense Reimbursement (excluding card transactions)
+7) Travel and Travel-Related Expense Reimbursement (excluding card transactions)

-- 15. Obtain from management a listing of all travel and travel-related expense reimbursements during the calendar year and management's representation that the listing or general ledger is complete.
+- A. Procedure: Obtain from management a listing of all travel and travel-related expense reimbursements during the calendar year and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected: - a) If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration. - b) If reimbursed using actual cost, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - c) Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observed that the documentation includes the names of those individuals participating and other documentation required by written policy (procedure #1h).
+For each of the 5 reimbursements selected: - i.
+If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration. - ii.
+If reimbursed using actual cost, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.

-d) Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.
+- iii.
+Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observed that the documentation includes the names of those individuals participating and other documentation required by written policy (procedure #1h). - iv.
+Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.

-No findings noted as a result of applying the above agreed-upon procedures.
+Results: No findings noted as a result of applying the above agreed-upon procedures.

-Contracts
+8) Contracts